-Judges will use five primary criteria to assess submissions: Musical quality, jazz tradition, musical accessibility, appropriate level of difficulty, and professional notation.
+Judges will use six primary criteria to assess submissions: quality, suitability, tradition, accessibility, appropriate level of difficulty, and professional notation.
 See contest rules for more details on judging criteria.

 General contest questions can be addressed to Mike Titlebaum, Director of Jazz Studies at firstname.lastname@example.org.